 What is Driving the Trend to Purchase New Warehouse Management Systems (WMS)?Part One: WMS Technical Obsolescence and Inability to Meet E-Commerce & Omnichannel Needs

 For years, warehouse and 3PL operators processed goods by the pallet.
-With today’s huge push towards e-commerce transactions, third party logistics providers, warehouse and distribution center operators need to be able to pick, process and ship goods individually based on the orders they receive.
+With today’s huge push towards e-commerce transactions,

 More Warehouse Workers Needed for E-Commerce & D2C Operations